Building a Neural Network from Scratch with Python & NumPy

 A single neuron

-Imagine we have a motion detector in our garden that turns on the light when it detects motion and when it's dark.
-Additionally, there's a dial that lets us set a value to make it harder or easier to turn on the light.
-This motion detector is an abstract representation of a single neuron.
-In a neural network, the detected motion and surrounding light are the inputs (x1 and x2).
-These inputs are connected to the neuron through weights, which determine how much each input influences the result.
-The dial in our example represents the bias, an additional independent value that adjusts the impact of the inputs on the final result.
 To calculate the neuron's output, we multiply each input (x1, x2) by its corresponding weight (w1, w2).
-We then sum all these products and add the bias.
+We then sum these products and add the bias.
 This gives us a numerical value that represents the neuron's response.
-In older neural models, this value indicated whether the neuron "fired" (light on) or didn't "fire" (light off).
-Since this approach only allowed for two states (1 or 0), it was later decided to use an activation function to provide a probability of how strongly the neuron "fires," usually resulting in a value between 0 and 1.
-In our case, we use the sigmoid function, which is very popular in such networks.
+In older neural models, this value indicated whether the neuron "fired" (light on) or stayed silent (light off).
+Since this approach only allowed for two states (1 or 0), an activation function was later introduced to provide a probability of how strongly the neuron fires, usually a value between 0 and 1.
+In our case, we use the sigmoid function, a common choice for such networks.

 A neural network

-2. Hidden Layer(s): Processes information
+Hidden Layer(s): Processes the information.

-2. Each hidden neuron receives all input values (e.g., 0.8 and 0.4).
+Each hidden neuron receives all input values (e.g., 0.8 and 0.4).

-We will look at this later a bit closer and implement it into our code.Let’s first of all create a class with the structure of our neural network in Python:
+We will look at this more closely later and implement it in code.
+First, let's create a class with the structure of our neural network in Python:

 import numpy as np